-Written notification of all changes in scheduling must be submitted to the Early Childhood Director at least two weeks in advance.
+Written notification of all changes in scheduling must be submitted to the Early Childhood Director a month in advance.
 Notice of a child's withdrawal from the program must also be submitted in writing to the Early Childhood Director two weeks in advance.